-The John Coltrane Memorial Concert Educational Outreach Program (JCMCEOP) is an educational endeavor started over 13 years ago.
-The purpose is to bring live performance of creative improvisational music to elementary and secondary students in select Boston and Cambridge educational institutions.
-As of this date, we are involved with 8 participating elementary and secondary schools: Paige Academy (private) in Roxbury, Roland Hayes Division of Music at Madison Park (BPS), Edward M. Kennedy Academy for Health Careers, Cambridge Rindge & Latin High School, Josiah Quincy Upper School (BPS), Conservatory Lab Charter School (Boston), South End Technology Center at Tent City (Boston), Balfour Academy (Boston/NU), Maurice Tobin Elementary School.
+The John Coltrane Memorial Concert Educational Outreach Program (JCMCEOP) is an educational endeavor started over 20 years ago.
+The purpose is to bring live performance of creative improvisational music to elementary and secondary students in select Boston and Cambridge schools.
+Currently, we are involved with 3 participating elementary and secondary schools: Paige Academy (private) in Roxbury, Roland Hayes Division of Music at Madison Park (BPS), and Cambridge Rindge & Latin School (CPS).

-The JCMCEOP is designed to introduce the music and underlying artistry of John Coltrane to a young audience by bringing experienced professional musician educators into the schools to expose students to the world of creative musical expression and to help enhance their appreciation and enjoyment of it.
-The program is organized as follows: Twenty five student and chaperons from each participating school are provided free admission to the John Coltrane Memorial Concert held in late September at Northeastern University.
+The JCMCEOP is designed to introduce the music and artistry of John Coltrane to a young audience by bringing experienced professional musician educators into the schools to expose students to the world of creative musical expression and to help enhance their appreciation, enjoyment, and where appropriate, performance of it.
+The program is organized as follows: A select number of student and faculty chaperons from each participating school are provided free admission to the John Coltrane Memorial Concert.
 Later in the school year, follow-up performance lectures are held at each of the schools in order to reach even more students with a program that solidifies and underscores the artistic, creative, academic, and life lessons learned through exposure to the legacy of creative music in the African American tradition.